Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Discussion

 \begin{itemize} \item The precise functional form and magnitude of the constants within the transfer penalty term $\mathcal{D}_{n \rightarrow m}$ remain abstract.
-A more concrete, first-principle derivation of $\mathcal{D}_{n \rightarrow m}$ would require a significantly deeper dive into the geometric properties of the QNN parameter landscapes and the specific dynamics of the QRL agent, which is beyond the scope of this work.
+The bound is a worst-case conditional decomposition and is loose in practice for moderate $|n-m|$; its value is qualitative, identifying the right scaling laws rather than producing sharp numerical predictions.
+The conditional graphon refinement (Corollary~\ref{cor:graphon}) depends on an unproven assumption that the lifted-policy rollout performance is cut-norm Lipschitz as a graphon functional; we mark this as speculative and do not rely on it for the main empirical analysis.

 \item The bound relies on a specific set of assumptions regarding the QRL agent, TSP encoding, and the transfer mechanism.
 Deviations from these assumptions (e.g., different QNN adaptation strategies, or TSPs with fundamentally different structures at different scales) could lead to different performance characteristics.

-\item The analysis is purely theoretical and does not account for practical hardware noise or imperfections in implementing the QNN, which also notes an area for future work for their single-task results. \end{itemize}
+In particular, the polynomial DLA / dequantisation guarantee is a Model~A property; the implemented Model~B with generic Euclidean weights is only \emph{jointly} equivariant, and its data-dependent DLA is open.